-Heart & Parcel was founded in Manchester in 2015 by Clare Courtney and Karolina Koscien, two friends with a love of food and the connections and relationships surrounding it.
+Heart & Parcel was founded in Manchester, England in 2015 by Clare Courtney and Karolina Koścień, two friends with a love of food and the connections and relationships surrounding it.

-In addition to regular classes, we have run over 56 fundraising public food events such as supper clubs, markets, catering, private workshops and online sessions as learning networking platforms for our participants to connect and practise their skills developed from our unique sessions.
-We raise awareness of the need for providing empowerment, language, learning and community for women through our self-published collaborative cookbook working with participants to share recipes and stories from their communities, cultures and lives.
+In addition to regular classes, we have run fundraising public food events such as supper clubs, markets, catering, private workshops and online sessions as learning networking platforms for our participants to connect and practise their skills developed from our unique sessions.
+We raise awareness of the need for providing recognition, language, learning and community for English language learners in the UK through our self-published collaborative cookbook working with participants to share recipes and stories from their communities, cultures and lives.

 Our work is rooted deeply in research surrounding ESOL, English language provision, policy, migration, identity and arts-based practices.
 We attend a number of conferences, presentations and discussions to share best practices in our work.